luapower/luapower-all/blake2.md

 The optional `key` arg is for keyed hashing (up to 64 bytes for BLAKE2b, up to 32 bytes for BLAKE2s).

+The optional `#out` arg is for reducing the length of the output hash.

 The constructors `blake2s_digest` and `blake2b_digest` can take a table in place of the `key` arg in which more options can be specified: